-A. These will be prepared by the guidance office and are recorded on the top of the student's schedule.
+A. These will be prepared by the school counseling office and are recorded on the top of the student's schedule.

-OPENING OF SCHOOL L-THB #6003 WITHDRAWAL AND NEW ENTRANTS LISTED
+OPENING OF SCHOOL WITHDRAWAL AND NEW ENTRANTS LISTED

-A. On the first day of school, all teachers will receive from the guidance office a list of students who have entered or withdrawn from school as of the first day of school.
+A. On the first day of school, all teachers will receive from the school counseling office a list of students who have entered or withdrawn from school as of the first day of school.